-There is a strong sense of community in King's Cross, with an exciting cultural scene and a thriving community.
+King's Cross has an exciting cultural scene and a strong and thriving sense of community.

-Most of The Courtauld's teaching takes place at our Vernon Square campus, in King's Cross.
+The Courtauld's undergraduate teaching takes place at our Vernon Square campus, in King's Cross.

 Located five minutes from King's Cross Station in a dynamic and vibrant part of London, Vernon Square is within walking distance of some of London's finest research and cultural facilities, including the British Library and the University of London's Senate House.